oracle-livelabs/sprints/analytics/sprint-oac-add-custom-map-background/sprint-add-custom-map-background.md

     ![OAC Console Maps page](images/oac-console-maps-page.png)

 4. Click **Add Background** and select the supported mapping service that you would like to use.
-For this tutorial we choose Google Maps.
+For this tutorial, we choose Google Maps.

     ![OAC Console Maps adding background](images/oac-console-maps-add-background.png)

 5. Google Maps requires an API key as credentials to create the map background.
 We paste our API key into the **Key** field and give the map a description.
-If you are using a different mapping service you may need to provide a URL instead.
+If you are using a different mapping service, you may need to provide a URL instead.
 We are also given the option to specify account type and default map type.
 Click **Save** and you should see your background added to the list of available map backgrounds.

     ![OAC create custom map background](images/oac-add-map-background.png)